kelu124/echomods/goblin/Readme.md

 * The SMA brings little, but still a noise analysis could be done to assess the difference between routing the signal through a SMA cable or through the pins.
 * There are only two layers.
 A fourth one to connect each pin to the other pin on the same row, as well as a ground plane, could help with the noise.
 * Little flexibility from the use of ICs - but sufficient of sorts for our use.
-* The ADC is borderline in terms of speed of use.
-A higher sampling rate could be usefull.
+* The [ADC](/goblin/datasheets/AD7274 - 7273 7276.pdf) is borderline in terms of speed of use.
+A higher sampling rate could be useful.
+* There was a bug with the [ADL5511](/goblin/datasheets/ADL5511.pdf): need to know how it shuts down.

 ### Detailed view